-4. Environment, Highways & Counter Fraud Maintenance Block Funding
+4 Environment, Highways & Counter Fraud Maintenance Block Funding

-- 4.1.
-The DfT annual settlement provides the funding for the Maintenance Block Allocation, depending on the HMEP banding achieved.
+- 4.1 The DfT annual settlement provides the funding for the Maintenance Block Allocation, depending on the HMEP banding achieved.
 The total funding allocation for Environment, Highways and Counter Fraud is expected to be £1,938,000. - 4.2 Members are advised that the allocations are not 'ring fenced' for spend in the specific areas set out within the programmes therefore, Local Authorities have some flexibility to manage these allocations.
 As a result, the funding allocations may be amended within the total allocation to meet local needs on the network in accordance with the maintenance strategy.
 Appendix 4 provides a summary of how the DfT Block Allocation is allocated across the Council's maintenance programme. - 4.3 The Maintenance Programme is built around the good practice principals set out in the Code of Practice for Well Managed Highway Infrastructure.
 The Council's adopted approach to this is via the Highways Maintenance Strategy, which focuses on maintaining and prioritising the asset in the most efficient way.
 Not just focusing on the financial element, but also the end user.
 It is therefore generated using a data lead approach.

-5. Reasons for Recommendation
+5 Reasons for Recommendation

-5.1 Approving the recommendations set out in this report will enable the ITB Capital Programme and the Maintenance Block Allocation programme to be
+5.1 Approving the recommendations set out in this report will enable the ITB Capital Programme and the Maintenance Block Allocation programme to be implemented to ensure ongoing improvements to transport infrastructure, service provision and to ensure ongoing improvements are undertaken to the borough's adopted highway network.

-- implemented to ensure ongoing improvements to transport infrastructure, service provision and to ensure ongoing improvements are undertaken to the borough's adopted highway network. - 5.2 Recommendation will also allow the SRF programme to be delivered within a revised delivery programme covering 2021/22 23/24. - 5.3 Supporting / endorsing a clear policy approach for ITB projects provides a level of assurance and consistency for the policy approach that is taken to identify, prioritise and deliver key elements of the ITB programme in relation to Council priorities.
+- 5.2 Recommendation will also allow the SRF programme to be delivered within a revised delivery programme covering 2021/22 23/24. - 5.3 Supporting/endorsing a clear policy approach for ITB projects provides a level of assurance and consistency for the policy approach that is taken to identify, prioritise and deliver key elements of the ITB programme in relation to Council priorities.

-6. Consultation
+6 Consultation

-- 6.1 The ITB Capital Programme has been developed in line with the priority areas identified and agreed in the Council's Transport Strategy, following extensive community and stakeholder engagement. - 6.2 Local residents, interest groups and key stakeholders (including Community Forums, Bus User Group, Local Access Forum and Your Place, Your Voice etc.) have been influential in providing regular input for the evidence base that has informed the development of the ITB Capital Programme.
+- 6.1 The ITB Capital Programme has been developed in line with the priority areas identified and agreed in the Council's Transport Strategy, following extensive community and stakeholder engagement. - 6.2 This report was considered and endorsed by PTR Overview and Scrutiny on 9 February with relevant comments and amendments applied as required. - 6.3 Local residents, interest groups and key stakeholders (including Community Forum input from Chair & Vive-Chair, Bus User Group, Local Access Forum and Your Place, Your Voice etc.) have been influential in providing regular input for the evidence base that has informed the development of the ITB Capital Programme.
 Input and feedback from these groups has also supported the direction of the Safer Roads funding submission.
 A renewed focus on Community Forum engagement allows increased engagement and understanding of local issues.
-Ward Members will be advised of works affecting their respective wards. - 6.3 The Maintenance Block Allocation Programme has been developed in line with the priorities identified and set in the Council's Highway Maintenance Strategy. - Once approved, the nature and time frames for delivery of the maintenance schemes will be shared with residents and stakeholders accordingly, with further, more detailed communications being carried out in advance of the works starting. - 7.
-Impact on corporate policies, priorities, performance and community impact - 7.1 The ITB Capital Programme, Safer Roads Fund and Maintenance Block Allocation Programme will help improve and enhance the transport network across the Borough making it safer, less congested and more accessible, thereby promoting and supporting People, Place and Prosperity within Thurrock.
+Ward Members will be advised of works affecting their respective wards. - 6.4 The Maintenance Block Allocation Programme has been developed in line with the priorities identified and set in the Council's Highway Maintenance Strategy. - Once approved, the nature and time frames for delivery of the maintenance schemes will be shared with residents and stakeholders accordingly, with further, more detailed communications being carried out in advance of the works starting.

+7 Impact on corporate policies, priorities, performance and community impact

+7.1 The ITB Capital Programme, Safer Roads Fund and Maintenance Block Allocation Programme will help improve and enhance the transport network across the Borough making it safer, less congested and more accessible, thereby promoting and supporting People, Place and Prosperity within Thurrock.

-8. Implications
+8 Implications